Week 3 takeaways: Panic time for Cowboys, Raiders?

 The Bears have a "special" defense, according to coach Matt Nagy, but the offense isn't where it needs to be yet.
 "It doesn't take a rocket scientist to realize we're winning games because of our defense but that doesn't mean our offense isn't a part of this, or our special teams," Nagy said.
 Still, Chicago's defense is so dominant behind Khalil Mack that the Bears should be in most games this year.
 But to beat the good teams, the Bears have to be more consistent on offense, beginning with quarterback Mitchell Trubisky, who missed several downfield throws in the Bears' comeback win. -- Jeff Dickerson

-The short-term future of the Cardinals' quarterback position is in flux after rookie Josh Rosen replaced starter Sam Bradford in the fourth quarter after blowing a 14-0 first-quarter lead.
+The short-term future of the Cardinals' quarterback position is in flux after rookie Josh Rosen replaced starter Sam Bradford in the fourth quarter after Arizona blew a 14-0 first-quarter lead.
 Cardinals coach Steve Wilks did not commit to a starter for next week's game against Seattle, saying he wanted to evaluate the film before he made a decision.
 Under Bradford on Sunday, the Cardinals' offense struggled after putting up two touchdowns early.
 But Rosen threw a pick while completing 4-of-7 passes for 36 yards. -- Josh Weinfuss

 Cleveland Browns 21, New York Jets 17